readysettech/readyset/readyset-telemetry-reporter/README.md

-# ReadySet Telemetry Reporter
+# Readyset Telemetry Reporter

-This crate provides the telemetry reporting capability for ReadySet applications.
+This crate provides the telemetry reporting capability for Readyset applications.
 It implements the [Segment HTTP Tracking API](https://segment.com/docs/connections/sources/catalog/libraries/server/http-api/).
 More details can be found [here](https://docs.readyset.io/using/telemetry).

 ## Configuration
 Applications using this crate support disabling telemetry with the `--disable-telemetry` command-line flag.